"One of the most intensely beautiful and powerful events I have ever experienced.

 Lara has a true gift for bringing people together in peace, love and unity."

 My name is Lara Lwin Treadaway.
 I have been facilitating healing and transformation with individuals, couples, groups, and communities for almost two decades.
-My work is trauma-aware, somatic-focused, and earth-honoring and draws from a wide range of modalities, including energy psychology, parts work, spiritual perspectives, trauma resolution, sacred grief work, and ritual practices.
-My aim is to foster a state of radical compassion and deep belonging through the cultivation of greater courage, compassion, and connection within ourselves, between each other, and with the more-than-human world.
-In this way we build resilience for the sacred journey of metabolizing our pain into medicine for our world.
+My work is trauma-informed, somatic-focused, and earth-honoring and draws from a wide range of modalities, including energy work, parts psychology, spiritual perspectives, trauma release and resolution, sacred grief work, and ritual practices.
+My aim is to foster and nurture greater compassion and courage, and connection within ourselves, between each other, and with the other-than-human world.

 “Those who undertake the full journey into their grief come back carrying medicine for the world.”